dvincentwest/radie/doc/source/articles/creating_a_new_visualization.rst

             Parameters
             ----------
-            items : list of DQFItem
+            items : list of DFItem
             """
             for item in items:
                 item.color = self.nextColor()